 - Interactive Video Lessons: The video lessons have been designed in a way that even the most difficult concepts can be easily understood.
 There are modules that have been specially prepared on CBSE and ICSE sample question papers for students of classes 7 to 12 and also for students of classes 11 and 12 who are preparing for the IIT JEE and AIPMT.
 The video lessons are not only of high quality but are also interactive.

 - Complete Analysis: You are presented with a complete analysis of your academic performance through the course of your subscription.
-This allows you to and track your progress by taking tests at regular intervals and plan for improvement.
+This allows you to track your progress by taking tests at regular intervals and plan for improvement.

 - Adaptive Learning: With the adaptive learning approach, you can learn your lessons at a pace that it is most suitable for you.
-The lessons are tailor made to suit every student’s needs, and easily customisable.
+The lessons are tailor-made to suit every student’s needs and easily customisable.
 Not only is the teaching style adaptive, but also highly interactive.
 This makes Byju’s app an effective interactive learning app.

 How Byju Built An Empire:

 BYJU’s has exhibited substantial growth as far as revenue is concerned.
 The company started with a small capital of INR 2 lakhs and is now valued at over 120 crores.
-Their sucesss is primarily because of the content that they create, but also because they have cracked the B2C model:
+Their success is primarily because of the content that they create, but also because they have cracked the B2C model:

 - Freemium business model: a pricing strategy which offers a product for free with extra money charged for utilizing additional and value-added features of the product.
 On an average, BYJU’s annual fee for the k-12 app is Rs 10,000 and forms a major part of the company’s revenue.

 - Other revenue sources: There are other packages for offline coaching as well.
 Approximately 80000 or more is charged for a four-subject package.
 The online course is included in the offline model.